pjc0247/cookie-bench/README.md

 Remakrs
 ----
 * This test is made for your funny.
 Do not be serious on the score you got.
 * The result may depend on your browser's minimun interval policy of `setInterval` method.
-So it doesn't mean an actual performances.
+So it doesn't mean an actual performance.